 Wyoming foreclosures are typically nonjudicial, which means the foreclosure takes place outside of court.
 They can also be judicial, which means the lender files a lawsuit in state court in order to foreclose the house.
 Because most foreclosures in Wyoming are nonjudicial, this article focuses on that process.

 To foreclose a home in Wyoming, the foreclosing party must publish a notice of sale in a newspaper once a week for four consecutive weeks before the sale.
 (Wyo.
 Stat.
 Ann. § 34-4-104).
-At least ten days before the first publication of the notice of sale, the foreclosing party must send you (the homeowner) a notice of intent to foreclose by certified mail.
+At least ten days before the first publication of the notice of sale, the foreclosing party must send you (the homeowner), by certified mail, a notice of intent to foreclose.
 (Wyo.
 Stat.
 Ann. § 34-4-103).

 Also, prior to the first date of publication, the foreclosing lender must send a copy of the notice of sale to you (and various other parties) by certified mail.
 (Wyo.
 Stat.
 Ann. § 34-4-104).

 “Reinstating” is when you catch up on your missed payments (plus fees and costs) in order to stop a foreclosure.

 Wyoming law doesn't give you the right to reinstate the mortgage before the sale.
 But even though state law doesn't give a legal right to reinstate, your lender might allow you to pay the money you owe to bring your account current or the terms of your mortgage contract might give you the right to reinstate before the sale.

 In some states, you can redeem (repurchase) your home within a certain period of time after the foreclosure.
 Foreclosed homeowners in Wyoming can redeem the home within: